Tiger Woods returning to competitive golf at Hero Challenge

 Woods has said he had been self-medicating to relieve the pain from his fourth back surgery and insomnia.

-He will turn 42 years old less than four weeks after the final round of the Hero.
+He will turn 42 years old less than four weeks after the final round of the Hero World Challenge.

 The tournament field of 18 is comprised of only players ranked among the top 50 in the world, but due to a 2015 rule change, Woods -- as tournament host -- can receive one of the sponsor exemptions regardless of his ranking.